Greenbax/workday-adaptive-integration/README.md

-# Zip Budget Integration Script
+# Adaptive to Zip Integration Scripts

-This script integrates Workday adaptive budget data with the Zip API, allowing seamless data transfer from your source system to Zip.
+These scripts integrate Workday adaptive budget and actual data with the Zip API, allowing seamless data transfer from your source system to Zip.
 It handles data aggregation, department and GL account mapping, and ensures that budget information is accurately uploaded.

-## How It Works

 ### Overview

-1. **Setup**: Enter your Zip API Key and ensure your source data includes the required columns: `Account Code`, `Level Name`, `Period`, and `Value`.
+1. **Setup**: Enter your Zip API Key and ensure the required columns match the columns in your source data.
 2. **Connection Test**: The `testConnection` function verifies the connection to the Zip API.
 3. **Data Export**: The `exportData` function:
    - Aggregates your budget data by fiscal year.
    - Fetches department and GL account details from Zip.
    - Uploads the aggregated budgets to Zip.

-### Logging

-The script logs key information, including:

-- Total departments and GL accounts found.
-- Number of budgets processed.

 ### Customization